microsoft/pai/docs/hadoop/hdfs.md

 # Access HDFS Data <a name="Access_HDFS_Data"></a>

 Data on HDFS can be accessed by various ways.
 Users can choose the proper way according to there needs.
+For shell access, user can use [WebHDFS](#WebHDFS) and [HDFS Command](#HDFS_Command) to access HDFS data.
+User can also user web browser to view HDFS data through the [web portal](#Web_Portal).
+For accessing data from a deep learning framework, please use [HDFS API](#API) and avoid using other means for best performance as well as robustness.
+Note that some deep learning framework has built-in support to HDFS.
+For example, to traini on large data, TensorFlow usually serializes the data into several big files like [TF Record](https://www.tensorflow.org/tutorials/load_data/tf_records) and it supports HDFS [natively](https://www.tensorflow.org/deploy/hadoop#hdfs).
+For PyTorch, it recommended to use [HDFS Python library](#Python_API) to access HDFS data during the training.

 ## WebHDFS <a name="WebHDFS"></a>